veler/CopyGitLink/README.md

 # Copy Git Link

-Copy links to files or selections to GitHub and Azure DevOps directly from Visual Studio's text editor, Solution Explorer and document tab.
+Copy links to files or selections to GitHub, GitLab and Azure DevOps directly from Visual Studio's text editor, Solution Explorer and document tab.
 Useful to share a link to a teammate without leaving the IDE.

 Download from the Visual Studio Marketplace: https://marketplace.visualstudio.com/items?itemName=EtienneBAUDOUX.CopyGitLink